AVE Sizing & Model selection

 AVE Sizing and Model Selection

-Automatic Voltage Equalizer size is based on system voltage and transformer kVA.
+Automatic Voltage Equalizer size depends on system voltage and transformer kVA.

 To properly size an Automatic Voltage Equalizer, we need to answer a couple of questions:

-(Our engineering department will assist with correct sizing and model selection)
+(Our engineering department assists with correct sizing and model selection)

 - What is the system voltage?

 - kVA rating of the supply Transformer?
 If you know the kVA rating, use the table to find the correct model.